 Being able to produce food sustainably without damaging the environment or threatening human health is driving a revolution in the agricultural industry today.
-Passionate people who care about our environment, who are taking action against hunger, who are promoting food security, and who are driving sustainable development practices are unlocking agriculture’s potential.
+Passionate people who care our environment, who are taking action against hunger, who are promoting food security, and who are driving sustainable development practices are unlocking agriculture’s potential.

-I recently saw first-hand the amazing work these tremendously passionate people are doing at the May 15-16 United Nations Multi-stakeholder Forum on Science, Technology and Innovation for the Sustainable Development Goals (STI Forum).
+I recently saw first-hand the amazing work these tremendously passionate people are doing at the May 15-16 United Nations Multi Stakeholder Forum on Science, Technology and Innovation for the Sustainable Development Goals (STI Forum).

-In my discussions with participants at the conference, I shared how technology is supporting the UN SDGs with examples in smart agriculture and sustainable water treatment that demonstrated real impact such as higher yields and reduced water consumption.
+In my discussions with participants at the conference, I shared how technology is supporting the UN SDGs with examples in smart agriculture and sustainable water treatment that demonstrated real impact such as higher yields and less water consumption.

 Booming AgTech industry

 It’s clear that the momentum in this industry is growing.
 Every day I hear stories of farmers generating better quality foods, producing higher yields and realizing increased profits.

 What’s driving all this activity?
 Enhanced crop management is crucial, especially as food production consumes a large amount of resources and faces constant threats.
 An estimated 70% of the world’s fresh water is used for growing crops, while up to 40% of crops are destroyed by weeds, diseases, and insects.
 Imagine how much more effective farmers could be if they were able to optimize irrigation, monitor their production fields, control rodents’ activities, and save crops from insects and diseases.